ky295/adv-steer/README.md

 # Adversarial Manipulation of Reasoning Models using Internal Representations
 > Kureha Yamaguchi, Benjamin Etheridge, Andy Arditi

-Code for our paper at the ICML 2025 Workshop on Reliable and Responsible Foundation Models
+*Accepted as a poster at the ICML 2025 Workshop on Reliable and Responsible Foundation Models.*

 > [!CAUTION]
 > This repository contains datasets with offensive content and code to produce a jailbroken (unaligned) reasoning model.